What is a hepatitis B vaccine?

 A health care provider gives the hepatitis B vaccine.
 The vaccine is given as a shot injected into a muscle, usually in the arm for adults and children older than 1 year and in the thigh for infants and children younger than 1 year.with a hepatitis B vaccine is usually given as a series of injections over a period of time, depending on the specific brand of the vaccine.
 Read any printed information that your health care provider gives you about the hepatitis B vaccine.

 Where can I find more information about hepatitis B vaccines?

-- Recommendations on the use of hepatitis B vaccines in people living with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children, prepared by the , the , the HIV Medicine Association of the Diseases Society of America, and the Pediatric Infectious Disease Society.
+- Recommendations on the use of hepatitis B vaccines in people living with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

 Last Reviewed: September 21, 2021